leochiu-a/universal-agents/README.md

 This repository hosts the canonical rules and skills every Universal Agent must follow so that behavior stays consistent across runtimes.
 By mirroring the contents of `.agents/` and `AGENTS.md`, any agent can reboot into a known-good configuration and collaborate with peers safely.

+## Why Universal Agents?

+Different AI coding assistants use different conventions to organize their configuration files.
+For example:
+- Claude Code stores skills in `.claude/skills/<skill-name>/SKILL.md`
+- Cursor stores rules in the `.cursor/rules/` folder

+This fragmentation means agents cannot easily share or reuse configurations from one another.

+Universal Agents solves this by providing a unified structure for organizing rules and skills that works across all AI coding assistants.

 ## Reference layout

 | Path             | Purpose                                                                                                           |